Earth Science Data Systems (ESDS) Program

 - Develop data system capabilities optimized to support rigorous science investigations and the unique needs of various scientific disciplines.

-- Set the standard for the archival and delivery of science-quality data related to planet Earth.
+- Set the standard for the efficient archiving, production, and delivery of science-quality data related to planet Earth.

 ESDS aligns with Goal 1 of NASA's 2018 Strategic Plan, particularly to Objective 1.1 "Understand the Sun, Earth, Solar System, and Universe."
 The ESDS program primarily accomplishes this goal via NASA's Earth Observing System Data and Information System (EOSDIS), which has provided end-to-end capabilities for managing NASA’s Earth science data since 1994.